OBrien (1983).

 · The Entire Melody

-- Best for older kids, but it’s the final step
+- Best for older kids, but its the final step

 - Some can play melody, others sing, others accompany on autoharp, etc.